Atlantic County, New Jersey: County government

 In 1974, Atlantic County voters changed the county governmental form under the Optional County Charter Law to the County executive form.
 Atlantic County joins Bergen, Essex, Hudson and Mercer counties as one of the five of 21 New Jersey counties with an elected executive.
-The charter provides for a directly elected executive and a nine-member Board of County Commissioners, responsible for legislation.
+The charter provides for a directly elected executive and a nine-member Atlantic County Board of County Commissioners, responsible for legislation.
 The executive is elected to a four-year term and the freeholders are elected to staggered three-year terms, of which four are elected from the county on an at-large basis and five of the freeholders represent equally populated districts.
 In 2016, freeholders were paid $20,000 a year, while the freeholder chairman was paid an annual salary of $21,500.

-As of 2025, Atlantic County's Executive is Republican Dennis Levinson, whose four-year term of office ends December 31, 2023.
+As of 2025, Atlantic County Executive is Dennis Levinson (R, Northfield), whose four-year term of office ends December 31, 2027.
 Members of the Board of County Commissioners are (with terms for chair and vice-chair ending December 31):

+Democrats have not won a county-wide office since 2020.
 Pursuant to Article VII Section II of the New Jersey State Constitution, each county in New Jersey is required to have three elected administrative officials known as "constitutional officers."
 These officers are the County Clerk and County Surrogate (both elected for five-year terms of office) and the County Sheriff (elected for a three-year term).
 Atlantic County's constitutional officers are:

-The Atlantic County Prosecutor is William E. Reynolds of Absecon, New Jersey, who took office in June 2022 after being nominated the previous month on May 16, 2022 by Governor of New Jersey Phil Murphy and receiving confirmation on August 8, 2022 from the New Jersey Senate.
+The Atlantic County Prosecutor is William E. Reynolds of Absecon, New Jersey, who took office in June 2022 after being nominated the previous month on May 16, 2022, by Governor of New Jersey Phil Murphy and receiving confirmation on August 8, 2022, from the New Jersey Senate.
 Atlantic County, along with Cape May County, is part of Vicinage 1 of New Jersey Superior Court.
 The Atlantic County Civil Courthouse Complex is in Atlantic City, while criminal cases are heard in May's Landing; the Assignment Judge for Vicinage 1 is Michael Blee A.J.S.C.